Literae humaniores: Mods

 Language tuition is now organized centrally within the university by the Faculty of Classics; this leaves the colleges free to concentrate on teaching classical literature/rhetoric, history and philosophy.

 The mods examination has a reputation as something of an ordeal: it evolved in the 21st century from 11 or 12 three-hour papers across seven consecutive days into 10 or 11 three-hour papers across seven or eight days.
 Candidates for classical mods thus still face a much larger number of exams than undergraduates reading for most other degrees at Oxford sit for their mods, prelims or even, in many cases, finals.

 Students who successfully pass mods may then go on to study the full greats course in their remaining seven terms.
 Those choosing the 'Course II' version are expected to read as many of their finals texts in the original of their chosen language as those on Course I; there is, moreover, the option of studying the second classical language as two papers at finals.

 Greats

-The traditional greats course consisted of Greek and Roman history on the one hand, and philosophy on the other.
+The traditional greats course consisted of Greek and Roman history together with philosophy.
 The philosophy included Plato and Aristotle, and also modern philosophy, both logic and ethics, with a critical reading of standard texts.
 In 1968 an elective 'Latin and Greek Literature' was added; students chose two of the three.

 Since then, various combined courses have also been developed including: